apache/mxnet/docs/python_docs/python/tutorials/packages/gluon/blocks/custom-layer.md

 ## Parameters of a custom layer

 Usually, a layer has a set of associated parameters, sometimes also referred as weights.
 This is an internal state of a layer.
 Most often, these parameters are the ones, that we want to learn during backpropogation step, but sometimes these parameters might be just constants we want to use during forward pass.

-All parameters of a block are stored and accessed via [ParameterDict](https://github.com/apache/incubator-mxnet/blob/master/python/mxnet/gluon/parameter.py#L508) class.
-This class helps with initialization, updating, saving and loading of the parameters.
-Each layer can have multiple set of parameters, and all of them can be stored in a single instance of the `ParameterDict` class.
-On a block level, the instance of the `ParameterDict` class is accessible via `self.params` field, and outside of a block one can access all parameters of the network via [collect_params()](https://mxnet.apache.org/api/python/gluon/gluon.html#mxnet.gluon.Block.collect_params) method called on a `container`. `ParameterDict` uses [Parameter](https://mxnet.apache.org/api/python/gluon/gluon.html#mxnet.gluon.Parameter) class to represent parameters inside of Apache MxNet neural network.
+The parameters are usually represented as [Parameter](https://mxnet.apache.org/api/python/gluon/gluon.html#mxnet.gluon.Parameter) class inside of Apache MxNet neural network.

 ```{.python .input}